maurocordioli/viperus/README.md

  ~~go~~  rust configuration with fangs!

 `viperus` is an (in)complete commandline configuration solution for Rust applications.
-It is heavly inspired by the wonderful go package <https://github.com/spf13/viper>
+It is heavily inspired by the wonderful go package <https://github.com/spf13/viper>
 Use it at your own risk. ;-)

 no Go projects ~~has been harmed~~ are built consuming `viperus` :-)